 Speaking of walls, those are pretty bare, too.
 One way to prevent the transference of noise through walls is by effectively placing a few wall hangings or tapestries.
 This can make a big difference when it comes to reducing the amount of noise in your apartment, while also giving you the opportunity to add your own personal style.

-What is one of the major problematic areas that allow noise to transfer in and out with ease?
+What is one of the major problem areas that allow noise to transfer in and out with ease?
 Windows.
 Not to worry.
 Curtains and drapes provide an excellent solution.
 Remember, the thicker the fabric, the greater the noise barrier.
 If that's not enough, you can combat this problem further by first hanging mini-blinds to your windows.
 For an added layer of noise protection, hang a valance, which is a decorative piece of fabric that sits at the top of the curtain rod.

 You can even reduce sound by how you place your furniture.
 If you can, place your television on a wall that is not adjacent to your neighbor.
-That would be the easiest solution to prevent the travelling of noise from your television set.
+That would be the easiest solution to prevent the traveling of noise from your television set.

 Another option is the use of speakers for your television set.
 By using speakers, you can direct where the sound travels.
 Direct the speakers away from problematic areas and towards furniture.
 That way, sound dissipates as it hits sound-absorbing elements in your apartment.

-In regards to furniture, consider fabric covered couches or chairs versus bare wood, leather, or vinyl.
+In regards to furniture, consider fabric-covered couches or chairs versus bare wood, leather, or vinyl.
 A few, larger upholstered pieces of furniture strategically placed near windows or doors work great at absorbing sound.

 With these tips, now you're able to rid having to deal with noise complaints once and for all.
 Remember, you don't need to go all out in your anti-noise efforts.
 Noisy neighbors can come from any direction—upstairs, downstairs, or next door.
 To be truly cost-effective, focus on the loudest areas of your apartment.
 There's no limit to what you can do, and you'll be surprised by how effective just a few simple steps can be in controlling noise in your apartment.